atlp-rwanda/knights-bn-backend/README.md

 `- GET /most/traveled - For viewing most travelled destinations.`

+`- GET /accommodation/like/:id? - For liking accommodation.`

+`- GET /accommodation/dislike/:id? - For disliking accommodation.`

 ### Raising an issue
 Click [here](https://github.com/andela/knights-bn-backend/issues/new) to create an issue about this app